shakes76/PatternAnalysis-2023/recognition/README.md

-# Classification of Alzheimer's disease of the ADNI Brain data using a Siamese Network.
+# Classification of Alzheimer's disease of the ADNI Brain data using a Siamese Neural Network

 Name: Ethan Pinto